Mariam-Fathi/disney-data-science/README.md

 # Disney Dataset Creation & Analysis

 In this project I scrape Wikipedia pages to create a dataset on Disney movies.
 This project cover a wide range of Python & data science topics.
-They include:
+They include: <br />
-Web scraping with BeautifulSoup. <br />
+-Web scraping with BeautifulSoup. <br />
-Cleaning data. <br />
+-Cleaning data. <br />
-Testing code with Pytest. <br />
+-Testing code with Pytest. <br />
-Pattern matching with regular expressions (Re library). <br />
+-Pattern matching with regular expressions (Re library). <br />
-Working with dates (datetime library). <br />
+-Working with dates (datetime library). <br />
-Saving & loading data with Pickle library. <br />
+-Saving & loading data with Pickle library. <br />
-Accessing data from an API using Requests library. <br />
+-Accessing data from an API using Requests library. <br />

 # Save/Load the Datasets
 If you want to jump into a specific task, feel free to utilize the [dataset checkpoints](https://github.com/Mariam-Fathi/disney-data-science/tree/main/dataset_checkpoints). <br />